 Welcome to the first module of Spanish 1!
-The Spanish 1 text is divided into modules and sections, each grouped loosely around a vocabulary topic or grammar concept.
-In Module 1, we’ll be learning the basics of saying hello, saying goodbye, and sharing some information in between.
+Spanish 1 is divided into modules and sections grouped loosely around a vocabulary topic or grammar concept.
+In Module 1, we’ll be learning the basics of saying hello, goodbye, introductions, and the beginning of the structure of the language.
+Included in this section are also the numbers up to 30 and asking and answering some general questions in Spanish.

-At the beginning of each module, we’ll offer some music to set the tone and preview the content of the chapter.
-See if you can figure out what the song titles have in common!
-Then, if you’re interested, listen to any of the songs that catch your eye.
-Note: the lyrics aren’t important for now, but if you want to see the lyrics, just search the band, song, and the word letra (lyrics).
+Music is a common form of expression across cultures!
+At the beginning of each module, there will be some music to set the tone and preview the content of the chapter.
+The titles of the videos below all include forms of the first verb we will learn: Ser.
+By the end of the first lesson, you will be able to understand some of the lyrics to these songs.
+Understanding all of the lyrics is not important for now, but if you want to see the full lyrics, just search the band, song, and the word letra (lyrics).

 Edmundo Rivero – Uno